ephaptic/ephaptic/README.md

     return user_id
 ```

-From here, you can use `ephaptic.active_user` within any exposed function, and it will give you the current active user ID / whatever else your identity loading function returns.
-(This is also how `ephaptic.to` works.)
+From here, you can use <code>ephaptic.active_user</code> within any exposed function, and it will give you the current active user ID / whatever else your identity loading function returns.
+(This is also how <code>ephaptic.to</code> works.)

 </details>

 <details>
     <summary>JavaScript/TypeScript — Browser (Svelte, React, Angular, Vite, etc.)</summary>

-#### To use with a framework / Vite:
+<h4>To use with a framework / Vite:</h4>

 ```
 $ npm install @ephaptic/client